 The Law Library is the world's center for law and legal issues -- engaging the brightest luminaries and unlocking the largest collection of legal resources for generations.
 Join us in supporting the activites and people of this important institution.

-A rare book donation in someone's name or memory is a beautiful gift never to be forgotten.
+A rare book donation in someone's name is a beautiful gift never to be forgotten.
 The Law Library has over 25,000 books and bound manuscripts in its vaults.
 Unique and fascinating, we invite you to tour our vaults and add your name to this special collection.

 With approximately 2.65 million volumes, the Law Library’s collection of primary and secondary sources constitutes the largest legal collection in the world.
 The collection is also the most comprehensive, covering all of the approximately 260 jurisdictions as well as many former nations and colonies.

 Rare books are some of the Law Library's most precious treasures.
 Read more.